yunluyl/react-redux-mapbox-gl/README.md

 # react-redux-mapbox-gl

 * react-redux-mapbox-gl provides a React Mapbox element and a Redux state reducer for the map.
-* Mapbox GL and your React overlays on the map can be conveniently integrated into your React-Redux app.
+* Mapbox GL and your React element overlays on the map can be conveniently integrated into your React-Redux app.
 * All Mapbox GL APIs are still available.

 ![react-redux-mapbox-gl-screenshot](/assets/react-redux-mapbox-gl.png)